The Colonnades, Croydon

-The Colonnades Leisure Park or Croydon Colonnades is an out-of-town leisure park located in the Purley Way retail and industrial district of the London Borough of Croydon in Greater London.
+The Colonnades Leisure Park or Croydon Colonnades is an out-of-town leisure park located in the Purley Way retail and industrial district of the London Borough of Croydon, South London.
 It opened in the late 1990s on the former site of the Croydon Water Palace, an indoor water park complex that operated from 1990 to 1996.
 It lies alongside the Purley Way Playing Fields, and opposite the former Croydon Airport site.

 The site is currently owned and operated by Croydon Council who finally completed the purchase in August 2019 at a cost of more than £50m.

 Tenants

 The Colonnades competes with the nearby Valley Retail and Leisure Park, a major commercial centre on Purley Way, but experiences less foot traffic due to the absence of a notable anchor tenant.
 Valley Park features IKEA, while the Purley Way Centre has Sainsbury's; however, The Colonnades positions itself as more of an entertainment complex than a shopping area.
 The retail park is the southernmost of the three on the A23 Purley Way, and is close to Purley town centre.